-Open enrollment refers to when you can add, change or switch health insurance.
+Open enrollment refers to when you can add, change, or switch health insurance plans.
 For people who get health insurance through work, your employer and the insurance company set the dates for open enrollment periods.

-The Affordable Care Act (ACA) makes health insurance more affordable and available to those without insurance benefits through their employer, Medicare, Medicaid or another source.
+The Affordable Care Act (ACA) makes health insurance more affordable and available to people without insurance benefits through their employer, Medicare, Medicaid, or another source.
 It includes other important provisions for people with allergic diseases.
-For instance, if you buy a Healthcare.gov Marketplace plan, you cannot be denied because you have a pre-existing condition, such as asthma.
-It is important to understand the changes to this year’s Marketplace.
+For example, if you buy a Marketplace plan, you cannot be denied because you have a pre-existing condition, such as asthma.

 How Do I Enroll in a Health Insurance Plan?

 If your job offers health insurance benefits, you will need to follow your employer's instructions on how to enroll.

 If you do not have health insurance benefits from your employer, or if you are uninsured, you can apply through the Marketplace.
 You can preview and compare plans before you choose a plan.

 Here is a checklist of what information to have on hand to help you make a decision:

 - Home and/or mailing address for everyone needing coverage

 - Information about everyone needing coverage, like birth dates and Social Security Numbers

 - Information about any professional person who is helping you apply (e.g., agent or broker)